 - Child pornography

 - Plagiarism of copyrighted material

 All things considered, in case you find that your civil right to speech and expression has been breached, you can consult a civil rights attorney to take appropriate legal action against the offender.
-Attorneys from reputable civil rights law firms will have the knowledge and expertise to guide you in the right direction.
+If you’re in New York, a civil rights attorney from a reputable law firm will have the knowledge to guide you in the right direction.